Answered By: Research Librarians Last Updated: Jun 12, 2018 Views: 129

 Many databases will indicate whether articles are from academic journals, periodicals (magazines), or newspapers.
 Look for an icon beside the title of the article in the results list:

-However, beware that even academic journals publish articles that are not peer-reviewed.
+However, be aware that even academic journals publish articles that are not peer-reviewed.
 See also "What does 'peer review' mean?" for more information on how to tell if specific articles are peer-reviewed.

 You can also check Ulrich's Global Serials Directory to determine if a journal is considered scholarly or not.

 Simply enter the title of the journal:

 And look for information on whether the journal is "refereed":

 And, as always, feel free to check with a librarian if you are in doubt about a particular article or journal!